 Here are just a few highlighted insights from the report:

 - There are some clear similarities across generations.
 For instance, Millennials, Generation X, and Baby Boomers all prefer to give online, compared with options like cash, bank/wire transfer, and mail.
 Furthermore, approximate 14-15% of each generation group gave on #GivingTuesday 2017.
 Additionally, approximately 56% of donors from each generation group attend fundraising events.

 - Millennials and Generation X donors are both most inspired to give through social media and their top cause category is children and youth.
 In comparison, Baby Boomers are most inspired to give through email and their top category cause is health and wellness.

-- By gender, women make tribute gifts more often than men (35% v 21%).
-However, male and female donors are within 1 percentage point of one another when it comes to enrollment in a monthly giving programs (~55%) and volunteering locally (~67%).
+- By gender, women make tribute gifts more often than men (35% v.
+21%).
+However, male and female donors are within 1 percentage point of one another when it comes to enrollment in a monthly giving program (~55%) and volunteering locally (~67%).

 - Social media, closely followed by email, are the communication tools that most inspire giving.

 - Planning your social media awareness and advertising for the year ahead?
 Facebook remains the undisputed champion of online donations.

 - Your nonprofit’s website should end in .org.
 68% of donors most trust the “.org” domain extension.